 About the programme

 Mistra SafeChem is a research programme that aims to create a sustainable chemical industry and reduce exposure to hazardous substances.
-It is financed by Mistra, The Swedish Foundation for Strategic Environmental Research, and runs from 2019 to 2024.
+It is financed by Mistra, The Swedish Foundation for Strategic Environmental Research, was granted in 2019 and runs from 2020 to 2024.

 The vision and overarching aim of the Mistra SafeChem programme will be fulfilled by a broad research programme focusing on the development of tools, processes and methods with the specific objectives to: